-The activities of the operating company Fluvius System Operator and its subsidiary, investments in joint ventures and associates are reported separately and on a consolidated basis.
-However, no segmentation per energy component is reported.
+The activities of the operating company Fluvius System Operator and its subsidiary, investments in joint ventures and associates are reported separately in the column 'Fluvius SO consolidated' without segmentation per energy component.
 All costs of these companies are recharged at cost price to mainly the MEAs where a breakdown by activity is performed based on an allocation system.
 Therefore, the result of the operating company (Fluvius System Operator Group) is always 'null'.

-In accordance with IFRS 8, the Group reported 31 December 2021 and 31 December 2020 the following financial segmented information on the basis of the Belgian GAAP (BE-GAAP).
+In accordance with IFRS 8, the Group reported on 31 December 2022 and 31 December 2021 the following financial segmented information on the basis of the Belgian GAAP (BE-GAAP).
 All transactions of the Group take place in Flanders, Belgium.